KxSystems/docs/docs/support.md

 ## :fontawesome-solid-bug: Reporting bugs

-!!! important "Licensed customers of Kx should report bugs in Kx products to the email group <tech@kx.com>."
+!!! important "Licensed customers of KX should report bugs in KX products to the email group <tech@kx.com>."

 Other application errors or programming assistance requests should be referred to your company’s internal support groups or via the [community support channels](https://kx.com/connect-with-us/#support).